 While in St. Louis, Mike was a member of the American Meteorological Society's Board of Broadcast Meteorology and was one of six meteorologists that select candidates to receive the AMS Seal of Approval for Television Weathercasting.

-Mike has won 14 Emmy awards for Outstanding Weather Anchor.
+Mike has won 18 Emmy awards, including 15 for Best Weather Anchor.
 In 2001, he was recognized by the Colorado Broadcasters Association as their "Citizen of the Year" for his volunteer work in Colorado schools.

 Mike enjoys sharing his knowledge of the weather with young and old, visiting nearly 100 schools, clubs, and service organizations each year.
 His Tornado Dance is a much anticipated event!

-Mike has also written a local best seller, "The Colorado Weather Almanac."
+Mike has also written two local best sellers about weather.
+His latest, "The Colorado Weather Almanac."